club-eh/ctf-2023-challenges/logic-labyrinth/README.md

 <details>
   <summary>Answer Summary</summary>
-  &emspI uploaded a file called Logic_Labyrinth_Solution.png which show all the true and false pathways.<br>
+  &emsp;I uploaded a file called Logic_Labyrinth_Solution.png which show all the true and false pathways.<br>
-  &emspOnly 1 path is true (red) all the way from the beginning to the end.
+  &emsp;Only 1 path is true (red) all the way from the beginning to the end.
 </details>

 <details>